 To find the best dog shampoos, we tested a range of products on our own pets and also consulted with professional groomers about what to look for when shopping, and interviewed dog owners about their favorite products.

 This article was researched and written by Mary Jo DiLonardo who has covered animals and pets for several decades.
-Mary Jo has fostered more than three dozen puppies and is always searching for the healthiest and most effective products to use on them.
+Mary Jo has fostered more than 60 dogs and puppies and has given so many baths!
+She is always searching for the healthiest and most effective products to use on them.